mahimrahman/Portfolio-JJKxDS-Themed/README.md

 - Inspired by anime aesthetics and modern web design principles
 - Built with modern web technologies and best practices
 - Special thanks to the open-source community for the amazing tools and libraries
+- Enhanced with user feedback and continuous improvement

 ---

 **Built with ❤️ and cursed energy by Mahimur Rahman Khan**

+*Last updated: December 2024*